joelhawksley/identity/components-2020/slides.md

 ^ has to compile the view first

-^ Rails 6 contained some optimizations by John Hawthorn
+^ PAUSE

-^ Templates now cached between requests in dev
+^ Except this isn't the case

 ^ Internal code in our app with a more extreme optimization